 What can we learn from them?

-According to the Amish an individual must not make final claims about his standing with God for to do so is to foreclose on assessment and accountability from the community.
+According to the Amish an individual must not make final claims about his standing with God lest he foreclose on assessment and accountability from the community.

-A seminary professor who has studied Amish beliefs and practices responded to my column about the Amish view of salvation with the following concerns:
+I gained a better understanding of this from a professor who studied Amish beliefs and practices and responded to a column I wrote about the Amish view of salvation.
+He wrote the following:

 “I realize that in an age of individualism, and an evangelicalism that stresses a private experience of salvation, Amish faith of communal solidarity in discipleship makes no sense, and the judgments you make about “works salvation” seem totally right to you.”
 The professor encouraged me to take “time to understand how an Anabaptist theology such as the Amish profess expresses a radically different way of claiming the grace of God as a community of the Spirit.”